hugheylab/pmparser/cran-comments.md

 ## Changes from current CRAN release

-The package has been updated to parse data for two additional tables.
-The tests have been updated accordingly and are passing locally, on [R-hub](https://builder.r-hub.io/status/original/pmparser_1.0.13.tar.gz-1462c91674ec449ea007c1398ca069c6), and on [GitHub Actions](https://github.com/hugheylab/pmparser/actions/workflows/check-deploy.yaml).
+All ftp URLs have been changed to https.
+In addition, tests were failing because PubMed updated the XML files, so the generated database tables were different than expected.
+The internet resources were still available and this was not affecting the functionality of the package itself.
+The test standards have now been updated accordingly, so the tests are passing locally, on [R-hub](https://builder.r-hub.io/status/original/pmparser_1.0.15.tar.gz-f3c5f8f8258d40f090186665198c4366), and on [GitHub Actions](https://github.com/hugheylab/pmparser/actions/workflows/check-deploy.yaml).